15 min read

 • Check that your ad doesn’t violate Meta’s advertising policies (common issues: before/after images, health claims, personal attributes)

-• If your form was previously disapproved, create a new form rather than editing the old one
+• If your form was previously disapproved, duplicate and edit rather than resubmitting the same form

 Privacy & Compliance (GDPR, CCPA)